dashjoin/platform/README.md

 If the expression result has a simpler structure (for instance only a single table), the ETL function wraps this in a default table called "table".

-##### ETLStream

-Like ETL but supports stream processing of very large JSON documents.

-Configuration

-* workerThreads: ETL worker threads (defaults to 4)
-* preSweepData: Pre-sweep all data to gather schema and metadata
-* limitRecords: if set, enforces an ETL import records limit to the specified value

 ##### Receive

 The receive function allows handling cases, where the platform is being sent data that is to be processed and saved into a database.